overblog/GraphQLBundle/docs/definitions/type-system/interface.md

 ##### Using `isTypeOf`

-If you omit the `resolveType` option (which is [not recomendet](https://webonyx.github.io/graphql-php/type-system/interfaces/#interface-role-in-data-fetching)) then you must define the `isTypeOf` option on each type implementing the interface.
-The value of the `isTypeOf` must be of type `Boolean`.
-You can use the [expression language](https://github.com/overblog/GraphQLBundle/blob/master/docs/definitions/expression-language.md) to resolve a correct value, namely the [`isTypeOf`](https://github.com/overblog/GraphQLBundle/blob/master/docs/definitions/expression-language.md#istypeof) function which was create especially for this purpose:
+If you omit the `resolveType` option (which is [not recommended](https://webonyx.github.io/graphql-php/type-system/interfaces/#interface-role-in-data-fetching)) then you must define the `isTypeOf` option on each type implementing the interface.
+The value of the `isTypeOf` must be a `boolean`.
+You can use the [Expression Language](https://github.com/overblog/GraphQLBundle/blob/master/docs/definitions/expression-language.md) to resolve a correct value, namely the [`isTypeOf`](https://github.com/overblog/GraphQLBundle/blob/master/docs/definitions/expression-language.md#istypeof) function which was create especially for this purpose:

 ```yaml